sereneblue/gnome-shell-extension-colosseum/README.md

 ![colosseum preferences](https://user-images.githubusercontent.com/14242625/126881524-a9443361-12e1-4075-9cbc-8d257930cab6.png)

 - The top panel can display `N (# of remaining games)` or the `A (# of live games) / B (# of remaining games)`.

 - Compact mode reduces the number of clicks needed to display scores from a league with only one game (as shown in the screen shot for NBA).

 #### Leagues

-There are 17 supported sports leagues:
+There are 18 supported sports leagues:

 	Bundesliga
 	2. Bundesliga
 	English Football League Championship
 	English Premier League
+	Israeli Premier League
 	La Liga
 	Ligue 1
 	Major League Baseball